b3nh/product-scrubber/README.md

 # ProductScrubber

-A simple React component (written with Typescript) that allows users to scrub through product images by hovering their mouse.
+A simple React component (written with Typescript) that allows users to scrub through images with their mouse.

 - Can take a large amount of images, although recommend no more than 16
 - Set `showHoverGrid` as `true` to show red image hover areas / edit mode